SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 (This is to get the reader interested from the start)

 ## Problem Formulation
-### Part One: The central problem we aim to solve is optimizing the allocation and utilization of Accident & Emergency (A&E) services within a defined geographic area.
+### Part One: The central problem we aim to solve is optimizing the allocation and utilization of Accident & Emergency (A&E) services between departments provided.
 This includes minimizing unnecessary use of A&E services, improving patient flow efficiency, and ensuring that patients receive timely and appropriate care.

 # Key Questions to Address
  - How can we reduce unnecessary A&E attendances through reallocation and pre-arrival guidance?